Guidelines for Programs During the Covid-19 Pandemic

 The well-being of our students, their families, and our staff are of UTMOST importance and a top priority.
 We employ the highest standards regarding education as well as health and safety, creating a mindful and cautious plan to limit risk during the Covid-19 Pandemic.

-Please read below how we will continue to provide high quality, holistic, hands on, nature-based learning and play while caring for the community at large.
+Please read below how we provide high quality, holistic, hands on, nature-based learning and play while caring for the community at large.
 These protocols are here for YOU, each and every one of you, we are CONNECTED!

 Think fresh air.
 Think small outdoor classrooms.
 Think nature-based education and discovery with Take Root Education.

 Learning will take place in our outdoor classrooms.
-There will be small groups of no more than 8 kids and their teacher/guide.
+There will be small groups per teacher/guide.
 All groups will be adequately supervised and will follow safety guidelines and protocol.
 All staff are screened and trained.
 All locations are protected and beautiful.

 Before attending, ask yourselves these questions: Have you traveled?
 Have you had visitors from other countries/areas?
 Have you been in contact with someone who may have or been exposed to the virus?
 Have you or anyone in immediate contact with you had the following symptoms: fever, loss of sense of smell, unusual cough, unusual chest pain or difficulty breathing?
 Consider testing, it is now convenient and free.
 If you answered yes to any of these questions, please contact Emily & Christy personally to discuss.